 The PGT receives funds to hold in trust on behalf of children, including personal injury settlement proceeds, life insurance proceeds where a minor is a beneficiary and no trustee is named to administer the funds, shares of estates where no trustee is named and a portion of wages earned by child entertainers.
-Funds are typically held in trust until the child turns 19 (the age of majority in BC) unless disbursed earlier for the benefit of the child

-The PGT is required to act as trustee for certain types of funds payable to minors while the Family Law Act provides that other funds may be paid directly to parents or quardians.
+Funds are typically held in trust until the child turns 19 (the age of majority in BC) unless disbursed earlier for the benefit of the child.
+PGT property guardian clients may enter into an agreement with the PGT to hold and manage their funds after reaching the age of majority up until the age of 27.
+The PGT is required to act as trustee for certain types of funds payable to minors while the Family Law Act provides that other funds may be paid directly to parents or guardians.